 The Design Society is a Charity but the activities of the Society cost money.
 Membership fees give good value to the member and income to run the Society.
-In particular maintaining the website, funding the publication section and having an efficient administration all need to be provided by income.
+In particular, maintaining the website, maintaining the publication database and having an efficient administration all need to be supported by income.
 The Society believes that the benefits of joining the community are good value and that it offers an important resource to designers.

 Please note that none of the Design Society officers in the Board of Management or Advisory Board are paid.
 Everyone gives their time and financial commitment to Design Society activities because they believe it is a worthwhile community to support.

 - What do I get for my fees?

 - full access to over 8000 design-related papers on the DS website

 - reduced registration fees at DS events and endorsed events

 - the option to choose which Special Interest Group you would like to join

 - reduced journal subscriptions and Article Publishing Charges with key Design Journals

 - the ability to take part in shaping the future of the Society

 The fees are set by the Board of Management.
 The Society wishes to encourage young design researchers and offers an Associate fee as well as a Full member fee.
 A full member pays £100 per annum (depending on geographical location).
 An Associate pays £20 per annum.